Configuration

 • Kubernetes: equivalent with spec.containers[].resources.limits.cpu, see the docs

-• access-groups: one or more groups (e.g. LDAP groups) a user needs to belong to in order to gain access to the app; multiple groups are enclosed in square brackets and separated by commas; this field allows to authorize access per app;
+• access-groups: list of groups (e.g. LDAP groups) a user needs to belong to in order to gain access to the app, this field allows to authorize access per app

-• container-dns: a comma-separated list of IP addresses that are added as server lines in the /etc/resolv.conf file of the container; this is the equivalent of launching the container with a --dns option.
+• container-dns: list of IP addresses that are added as DNS servers, by adding them as server lines in the /etc/resolv.conf file of the container

 container-env: